TykTechnologies/tyk-docs/tyk-docs/content/tyk-apis.md

 ## Tyk Postman Collections

 Explore our official Tyk Postman collections for a hands-on, practical approach to using our APIs.
-Postman collections provide an interactive way to explore and test Tyk APIs.
+These provide an interactive way to explore and test Tyk components' APIs.
 They are designed to help you quickly get started and understand the capabilities of our products.